 Then came the period sometimes referred to as his "Roaring Twenties!"
 It was the early '70s and wine, women and song (as well as other things best left unsaid) occupied his time.
 It was at this stage in life that he learned he could not drive a motorcycle through a tree stump (which almost cost him his leg, and had a dramatic impact on his later life).

 He married again at 27 years old.
 This marriage lasted 23 years (he was getting better at this man-woman thing) and produced two fine sons, Jeremy and Jake.

 In his life, he worked at a variety of jobs, from construction, banking, factory work, technical writer, up to becoming the Vice-President and General Manager of a 12 million dollar company.
 Although, if you were to ask him his favorite job, he will always says cabinet maker.
 He loved (and still does love) working with wood.

 After selling the family home in St. Clair, John moved to a rental home in Redford, which he later purchased.
 It has a huge back yard with many maples and evergreens and just enough gardens to satisfy his soul without overworking his body.
-He lives a quiet life there, along with Scruffy (the cat) and Newt (well, the newt).
+He lives a quiet life there, along with Caley (the cat).
 His latest passion is cooking, and he enjoys trying to create original dishes.